Cleveland Clinic logo

 Diagnosis and Tests

-Depending on where it is in your body, your provider may think you have a granuloma based on a physical exam or imaging (such as an X-ray, ultrasound or CT scan).
-The only way to know for sure if it’s a granuloma is for a provider to take a tissue sample (biopsy).
-A pathologist looks at the sample under a microscope to diagnose a granuloma.
+Your provider may think you have a granuloma based on a physical exam or imaging (such as an X-ray, ultrasound or CT scan).
+Then, they might take a sample of tissue (biopsy) that’s examined under a microscope to make a diagnosis.

-As most granulomas are harmless, your provider may not do a biopsy right away.
+Most granulomas don’t cause serious issues, so your provider might not do a biopsy right away.
 They may wait to see if it stays the same size or goes away on its own.

 Management and Treatment

-Depending on the cause, possible treatments for granulomas include:
+Depending on the cause, possible treatments could include:

-• Immunosuppressants if you have an autoimmune condition that’s causing granulomas.
+• Immunosuppressants if you have an immune condition that’s causing granulomas

 Outlook / Prognosis

-What can I expect if I have granulomas?
+What can I expect if I have a granuloma-causing disease?

 Your provider can tell you what to expect if you have an underlying condition that causes granulomas to form.
-They can help you manage your symptoms if you frequently get granulomas.
+They can help you manage your symptoms if you get granulomas frequently.

 A note from Cleveland Clinic